Smithsonian Institution builds AI trial to capture biodiversity data from historic research

 Extraction of biodiversity data using a pipeline of AI products

-rapidly-advancing AI extract structured data from handwritten field notebooks, creating access for researchers to historic species populations and habitat conditions
+rapidly-advancing AI workflows extract structured data from handwritten field notebooks, creating access for researchers to historic species populations and habitat conditions

 biodiversity icon

-Human–in-the-loop validation workflows
+annostor provides human–in-the-loop validation workflows

-hybrid workflows combine AI speed at scale with expert review, to establish scientific facts
+annostor's hybrid workflows combine AI speed at scale with expert review, to establish scientific facts

 biodiversity icon